rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 <iframe src="//d3s0w6fek99l5b.cloudfront.net/s/1/questions/embed/6576/" width="100%" height="300"></iframe>

+---

 ## [Final Thoughts](#final-thoughts)
+_Some notes on the big picture of what might come to pass for AI Safety and for DL research in the coming years_

+---

 ## [Issues and Questions](#issues-questions)
 _Some issues and questions concerning my work that I would like, at some point, to address, but which for the sake of time, I haven't yet addressed_

+---

 ## [Appendix](#appendix)